tr3buchet/functastic/README.md

 ## `Task` usage
-the basic task is a wrapped function that has some attributes for determining success and when a function should be run.
-The configurable traits for a task include:
+the basic task is a wrapped function that has some attributes for determining success and when a function should be run. note that anything to do with scheduled times, delays, or timeouts are "best try". long running tasks can get in the way of the task schedule. the configurable traits for a task include:

 -   `func`, the function to be run
 -   `args`, list of args to pass to the function